IBM/ibm-maximo-contextual-anomaly-detection-models/onboarding/README.md

 ---

 1. Update the file name of the KPI yaml in [contextual training](cookbooks/contextual_anomaly_train.ipynb) notebook
-2. Run [contextual anomaly train](cookbooks/contextual_anomaly_train.ipynb) notebook, which calls the model factory service to run training on contextual anomaly recipe
+2. Run [contextual anomaly train](cookbooks/contextual_anomaly_train.ipynb) notebook, which calls the API service to run training on contextual anomaly recipe
 3. Monitor the result of the API, and save the result to a yaml file, by running the last 2 cells of the notebook

 ## 3. Creating monitor device